 I am beginning to wonder (more then wonder) if there is no use in trying.
 I can’t continue to live with my head being held underwater.
 Pieces of me die every time.
 I never thought that I would really think about separation.
 Now I am having trouble seeing any other way.
 I would rather be alone then in this hell.
 I love him and the thought of not being without him aches in every part of my body.
 I feel like it would rip my heart out.
 I can’t imagine a life without him in it.
 I also can’t imagine an eternity of THIS.

 He always thinks I am a conniving bitch.
-I know he will think I have ulterior motives, he really always will.
-I don’t think he will ever see me any other way.
-Thats why I feel our fate is inevitable.
+I know he will think I have ulterior motives, he really may always think that way (I hope not).
+I am beginning to think that he may never see me any other way.
+Thats why I feel our fate may be inevitable.

 When I was growing up, my mother use to spend any and most all of her free time painting plaster craft pieces.
 This is the cup that she used to clean her paint brushes.
 When her cancer took a turn for the worse, she decided to give me all of her paints, brushes, various supplies and most importantly…. her cup.
 I doubt that she saw any significance in this cup, to her it was just a dirty cup that she used to clean her brushes.
 To me, especially now that she’s gone, it is a warm memory of her.
 I feel close to her when I use it.
 I can envision her sitting at her table with her newest piece trying to decide what colors to choose.
 I loved watching her in deep concentration and couldn’t wait to see the end result of her master piece.
 I can almost smell the cup of coffee that she would have setting at her table while working.
 Painting was the one thing that she had just for her when we were all little and she loved it!
 When we were older, it was something that I shared with her.
 It is great to have something in common with my mother.
 When I paint, I always use it.